TopeAdebayo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to add execute permission and read permission to a file
+Script that gives execution permission of a file to everybody